 During the American Revolution Fort Pitt became the western headquarters for the Continental Army, but after the war, the United States Army dismantled the fort and replaced it with a smaller garrison.

 The Block House survived the demolition of Fort Pitt because it was converted into a single-family dwelling in 1785.
 Over the next one hundred years, different families of various sizes, classes and backgrounds lived in the Block House.

 In 1902, the structure against faced possible demolition to make way for the construction of warehouses and railway terminals.
 The Fort Pitt Society, an all-female and all volunteer group, stood up to the Pennsylvania Railroad and powerful industrialists.

 The Block House has remained free and open to the public as a PA historical site and museum for almost 120 years.
 It receives no state or federal funding.

 What an amazing monument to the past.
-It’s one of those historical sites in PA that has stood witness to events since before this country was even born.
+It’s one of those historical Pennsylvania landmarks that has stood witness to events since before this country was even born.

 601 Commonwealth Pl, Building C, Pittsburgh, PA.

 The Carrie Furnaces are a former blast furnace complex located in the Pittsburgh area of Pennsylvania.

 Built in 1907 and operated by the Carnegie Steel Company and later by the U.S. Steel Corporation, the Carrie Furnaces produced iron for over 90 years and were an important part of the region’s industrial heritage.